smscully/Management-Governance/Tagging Scripts/README.md

 The scripts in this repository use the AWS Resource Groups Tagging API.
 Follow the steps below to add tags to existing resources:

 1. Open the template_tagging_rgtapi.json file and add the Amazon Resource Name (ARN) for the resources to which the tags will be added.
 Customize the tag keys and values as appropriate.
+2. Save the file to either a local directory or an S3 bucket.
-2. Open the AWS CLI and run the code listed below.
+3. Using the AWS CLI, run the code listed below.
+The CLI user account must have permissions to the source bucket if the tags.json file is stored in S3.

 ```
 aws resourcegroupstaggingapi tag-resources --cli-input-json file://template_tagging_rgtapi.json